FAQ About New Therapeutic Uses

 New Therapeutic Uses

-In this video, Stephen M. Strittmatter, M.D., Ph.D., Vincent Coates Professor of Neurology at Yale University School of Medicine in New Haven, Conn., discusses a Discovering New Therapeutic Uses for Existing Molecules project.
+In this video, Stephen M. Strittmatter, M.D., Ph.D., Vincent Coates Professor of Neurology at Yale University School of Medicine in New Haven, Connecticut, discusses a Discovering New Therapeutic Uses for Existing Molecules project.